vNodesV/vSifnode/README.md

 ### Process:
    - Update and Upgrade OS.
-- Check for GIT, GCC, Make and jq.
+- Check for WGET GIT, GCC, Make and jq.
     - Install missing, if any.
 - Check for previous version of GO<
     - remove older version from $HOME and/or /usr/local/bin/<